fititnt/ansible-linux-ha-cluster/README.md

   - Wireguard is CPU friendly
     - Even using 256-bit ChaCha20 still at least as fast as IPsec (ChaPoly)
 - **192 MB RAM**
   - But then please add some SWAP.
-This is not kubernetes that complain about Swap.
+    - Don't worry, this is not kubernetes that complain about Swap.
 - **8 GB disk space**
   - Maybe 5 GB if you try harder